Are you curious about how exosomes relate to conversations about stem cells? Maybe you’ve heard of exosome therapy and its regenerative capabilities.

 Understanding Exosome Therapy and Its Uses Today

-It’s important to understand how exosomes could benefit people with degenerative diseases and what types of therapies are being developed.
+It’s important to understand how exosomes can benefit people with degenerative diseases and the types of therapies that are being developed.
 The anti-inflammatory properties of exosomes could potentially make them a useful treatment for many types of diseases.
-Research continues to expand, especially as exosomes relate to stem cells.

 What questions do you have about exosome therapy?
 Ask them in the comments below.